7targets/7targets-docs/_posts/2023-02-08-do-we-store-videos-or-files-on-our-servers.md

 # set: getting-started
 # set_order: 3
 ---
 No. We just take links to the documents that you want to share with your users.
-Data, videos remain on your server.
+Data, Videos remain on your server.
 Only the image which is part of the email or Signature is uploaded on our server.